Fourth television network: Ad hoc and "occasional" networks

+MGM Family and MGM/UA Premiere

 MGM Television entered the field with its self-proclaimed fourth network, the MGM Family Network (MFN), on September 9, 1973, with the movie The Yearling on 145 stations.
 MFN was created to fill the family programming void from 5:00 to 8:00 p.m. due to the implementation of the Prime Time Access Rule, using movies from the MGM library scheduled to air on one Sunday every two months.
 The premiere of MFN registered a 40 rating.
 The network broadcast only four times a year in September, January, March and May, and had 14 films assigned to the network from the MGM library.

-MetroNet

-In 1976, Metromedia teamed up with Ogilvy and Mather for a proposed linking of independent television stations called MetroNet (Metromedia already had a 'network' of sorts which was composed of its TV stations that broadcast local shows like Wonderama to its other stations.)
-The proposed programming would consist of several family dramas on Sunday nights, a half-hour serial and a gothic series similar to Dark Shadows on weeknights, and a variety program hosted by Charo on Saturdays.
-The plans for MetroNet failed when advertisers balked at Metromedia's advertising rate, which was only slightly lower than that of each of the Big Three, and low national coverage, leaving for Operation Prime Time.
+By 1984, the studio, now known as MGM/United Artists, created the MGM/UA Premiere Network, an ad hoc network that broadcast 24 movies in double-runs on a monthly basis.
+Affiliation agreements had been signed with eight large-market television stations by that summer; MGM received 101/2 minutes of advertising time within a two-hour movie telecast, while its stations would retain 111/2 minutes.
+100 television stations were signed as affiliates by October 1984, with the planned launch pushed back and set for November 10 of that year.